kjurekSMU/testrepo/README.md

 Exercise:  Unit 3.12
 1. Go to your testrepo on GitHub.
-    ANSWER:  If you are here, then this has been answered.
+    <br>ANSWER:  If you are here, then this has been answered.

 2. Create a “readme” file explaining the repo.
     ANSWER:  If you are here, then you are reading the "readme.md" file